foliovision/fv-wordpress-flowplayer/readme.txt

 == Description ==

+Custom HTML 5 video on your own site with Flash fallback for legacy browsers is here.

-FV Wordpress Flowplayer plugin is a free, easy-to-use, and complete solution for embedding FLV or MP4 videos into your posts or pages.
+FV Wordpress Flowplayer WordPress plugin is a free, easy-to-use, and complete solution for embedding FLV or MP4 videos into your posts or pages.
 With MP4 videos, FV Wordpress Flowplayer offers 98% coverage even on mobile devices.

 * FV Flowplayer 5 is the only completely responsive WordPress video player.
 * Custom start and end screens are built right in.
 You can use your own custom design before and after the video.